-Dear Mr. Electrician: I want to get a bunch of electrical projects done around my house.
-I talked to several licensed electrical contractors about the work.
+Dear Mr. Electrician: What happens when the homeowner purchases materials for the contractor?
+I talked to several licensed electrical contractors about working on my house.
 I told each one that I would pay for the materials and that they should just figure on furnishing labor and tools.
 None of the electrical contractors were receptive to my plan.
 Why do you think that was?
-Are materials a big profit maker for electricians?

 A problem with this arrangement is that sometimes the supply company makes a mistake and items are omitted from the original order.
 Also some items could be out of stock.
 You will not know what is missing or what could be substituted until your electrical contractor shows up to do the work.